-Our San Diego unemployment lawyer at the Law Office of Cyrus Mor represents employees who are denied unemployment benefits by the Employment Development Department (EDD).
-If the EDD has denied your unemployment claim, you have 30 days to file an appeal to challenge their decision.
+Our San Diego unemployment lawyer at the Law Office of Cyrus Mor represents employees who are denied unemployment benefits.
+If your unemployment claim was denied, you have 30 days to file an appeal to challenge their decision.
 If you have not yet been denied benefits, you should contact our firm for a free case evaluation for you unemployment insurance claim.

-Once your appeal form has been properly completed and submitted to the EDD, your entire case will be forwarded to the California Unemployment Insurance Appeals Board (CUIAB).
+Once your appeal form has been properly completed and submitted, your entire case will be forwarded to the California Unemployment Insurance Appeals Board (CUIAB).
 The CUIAB is an independent state agency who will provide you with a hearing which will allow you the opportunity to explain your side of the story to the judge.

 You should know that your most recent employer will likely be present at your hearing.
 The judge as well as your most recent employer will have the opportunity to ask you questions about your employment.